DIY Cold Brew Concentrate-Make it at Home

 Read more about brewing in the fridge vs. room temperature

 Time and temperature are two important variables in making cold brew.
 Lower temperatures such as brewing in the fridge means longer steeping times.
-There is a diminishing return though, if you steep for too long you can end up with over-extracted coffee, which can lead be bitter.
+There is a diminishing return though, if you steep for too long you can end up with over-extracted coffee, which can be bitter.

 Step 6: Best filter to use